KrishnaHPatel/DoodleTunes/SETUP.md

 - Check your token is valid at https://huggingface.co/settings/tokens

 ### BEiT image recognition not working
-- Install optional dependencies: `pip install torch transformers Pillow`
+- Ensure dependencies installed: `pip install torch transformers Pillow`
 - The model downloads automatically on first use (may take a few minutes)
 - Check server logs for import errors